What’s happening with the fellowship right now?

 Who is this fellowship for?

-In 2019, the Multitrack fellowship invited applications from people who belong to one or both of the following groups:
+The Multitrack fellowship is aimed at people who belong to one or both of the following groups:

 - People who identify as black, Asian and minority ethnic (BAME), or as a person of colour